Venison Meat Pie

 • Preheat the oven to 375°F.

-• Heat a large skillet over medium heat and add the olive oil.
-Add the potatoes to the skillet and cook until lightly browned about 10 minutes.
-Add the onions, shallots and garlic to the potatoes and cook for an additional 5 minutes.
-Move the potatoes over in the skillet and add the ground venison.
-Cook the venison until browned and then mix with the potatoes and onions.
-Season with the tarragon, parsley and salt.
+• Add the onions, shallots, and garlic to the skillet and cook for an additional 5 minutes.
+Push the potatoes to the side and add the ground venison.
+Cook until browned, then mix everything together.
+Season with tarragon, parsley, and salt.

-• Heat a separate small skillet over medium heat and add the butter and mushrooms.
-Cook the mushrooms until browned about 6-7 minutes.
+• In a separate small skillet, melt the butter and sauté the mushrooms until browned, about 6–7 minutes.

 Notes